Glencore's traded oil volumes fell in 2021 to lowest since 2015 - NewsBreak

 Meanwhile, the company's exposure to Russia has been getting smaller under the new guard of CEO Gary Nagle and head of oil Alex Sanna, who are reshaping the company after decades of leadership by Ivan Glasenberg and Alex Beard, who had closer ties with Moscow.

-Glencore’s five-year supply deal with Russia’s top oil firm Rosneft expired last year, although the Swiss trader still regularly wins crude and products tenders.
-In December, the company sold out of its stake in another Russian firm, Russneft, after two decades of investments.
+Glencore's five-year supply deal with Russia's top oil firm Rosneft (ROSN.MM) expired last year, although the Swiss trader still regularly wins crude and products tenders.
+In December, the company sold out of its stake in another Russian firm, Russneft, after two decades of investments. read more

 The company's adjusted earnings before interest and taxes (EBIT) for energy products was $1.4 billion in 2021.